Quaz711/TechBlog/README.md

   ## Usage:
-  You will need to run the command npm start and then go to http://localhost:3001
+  You will need to run the command npm start and then go to http://localhost:3001 You can also visit the deployed application here: https://xtreme-tech-blog.herokuapp.comLinks

   ## License:
   MIT License